 We find that the interactions with the dense structures happens typically after a few months for LBV progenitors and a few years for RSG progenitors.
-During the interaction stage, the $\gamma\gamma$ absorption by photons emitted from the Supernova's photosphere became negligible.
-The gamma-ray luminosity of the interacting SNRs can surpass the internal/unabsorbed peak-luminosity that arises shortly after the explosion by a factor of up to 10 for the parameters that we explored.
-As a consequence, the observable flux can be 100 times higher compared to the signal expected shortly after the explosion where $\gamma\gamma$ absorption is important and where most gamma-ray observatories search for transient signals from these Supernovae.
+During the interaction stage, the $\gamma\gamma$ -absorption by photons emitted from the Supernova's photosphere became negligible.
+The gamma-ray luminosity of the interacting SNRs can surpass the internal/unabsorbed peak-luminosity that arises shortly after the explosion.
+As a consequence, the observable flux can be considerably higher compared to the signal expected shortly after the explosion where $\gamma\gamma$ -absorption is important and where most gamma-ray observatories search for transient signals from these Supernovae.